ruggeri/tech-notes/randos/peripherals/usb.md

 It seems that maybe Apple broke/removed DSC support for MacOS post-Catalina?
 Maybe just for AMD GPUs?
 Maybe it will come back?
 As of Mar 1 2022, it is broken and has been since Nov 2020 I think!
+Wow: I think around Nov 16, 2023 threads appeared that Apple had fixed DSC!
+Maybe it had been fixed in MacOS Sonoma?

 Last, let's consider 8k@60.
 That needs 4x the bandwidth of 4k:
 18Gbpsx4=72Gbps.
 Note that a USB 3.2 Gen 2x2 20Gbps cable wouldn't be